Ar-maan05/mcp-persist/docs/production.md

 also means **all writes serialize through one key**.
 On a single Redis it is very fast and rarely the bottleneck; on **Redis Cluster** that key lives on one node and one shard, so it sets the ceiling on aggregate write throughput regardless of cluster size.
-For the vast majority of MCP servers this is a non-issue — but if you are pushing very high concurrent write rates, benchmark at *your* concurrency (`benchmarks/benchmark.py --concurrency 500`) to find where it bends, and treat the counter shard as the scaling limit rather than expecting it to fan out.
+For the vast majority of MCP servers this is a non-issue, but if you are pushing very high concurrent write rates, benchmark at *your* concurrency (`benchmarks/benchmark.py --concurrency 500`) to find where it bends, and treat the counter shard as the scaling limit rather than expecting it to fan out.